-Intermediate Aim to Achieve: Thriving human colony on Mars.
+Intermediate aim: Thriving human colony on Mars.

-Problems to Solve: Building rockets to get humans to Mars | Creating infrastructure for humans to survive on Mars | Inventing sustainable supply chains so humans can thrive on Mars independently.
+Problems to solve: Building rockets to get humans to Mars | Creating infrastructure for humans to survive on Mars | Inventing sustainable supply chains so humans can thrive on Mars independently.

 The PUN Template (Purpose, Users, Needs)

-Now the business is ready to act.
+The business is now ready to take action.

 Quick Test